 Stress Testing and Bank Lending

-Keywords: Bank regulation, stress tests, bank lending, reputation
+Keywords: Bank regulation, stress tests, bank lending, feedback effect

 JEL Classification: G21, G28